wagaweb/waboot-woo-product-filters/README.md

 ## Usage

+- Activate the plugin.

-Once activated, you need to create the product index.
+- Create the product index.
 You can do this by going to "Filters settings" section under "WooCommerce" menu in dashboard.

     Here you can select which data should be indexed for each product.
 After you done it, click the "Create table" button.

+- Put the "Waboot Product Filters" widget where do you want to be displayed.
+It must be displayed in the same page of the product listing.

+- If you don't have chose to use async filters, then the setup is now completed.

+## Setup async filters

+If you want to filter the products without reloading the page, some additional steps must be done.

+- In the "Filters Settings" section under "WooCommerce" menu, click the "Options" tab and check "Use async product list".

+- In the "Waboot Product Filters" widget options, make sure "Update filters asynchronously" is checked.

+- If do not have overwritten the `archive-product.php` file in your theme, the setup is completed.

+## Setup async filters with custom `archive-product.php`

+If you have overwritten the default WooCommerce `archive-product.php` template and you want to use the filters async feature, you must edit this template.

+The only thing that needs to be done is the following:

+- Replace the entire product loop with the function: `wbwpf_show_products_async()`